venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/design-concepts.md

 ### Resiliency Patterns

 In a distributed system, failures can happen.
-Network can have transient failures, hardware can fail.
+Network can have transient failures, hardware can fail, storage disks can corrupt.
 Therefore, design an application to be self-healing when failures occur.

 This requires a three-pronged approach:

-    Detect failures.
+- Detect failures.
-    Respond to failures gracefully.
+- Respond to failures gracefully.
-    Log and monitor failures, to give operational insight.
+- Log and monitor failures, to give operational insight.

 Resiliency is the capability to handle partial failures while continuing to execute and not crash.
 Applications that communicate with remote services and resources must be sensitive to transient faults.

 Transient faults include the momentary loss of network connectivity to components and services, the temporary unavailability of a service, or timeouts that arise when a service is busy.
 These faults are often self-correcting, and if the action is repeated after a suitable delay it is likely to succeed.

 We decorate network-bound calls with resiliency aspects in following order: